oat-sa/taohub-articles/forge/Wiki/enable-math.md

 Then in the `mathjax/config/` folder, delete all files but `TeX-AMS-MML_HTMLorMML-full.js`, which is the only config file used in TAO.

-An already shrinked Mathjax archive is available [here](../resources/mathjax-shrinked.zip).
+An already shrunk Mathjax archive is available [here](../resources/mathjax-shrinked.zip).

 ## Keep MathJax sources untouched